Table of contents

 It was nice to have the roof in the summer.
 We technically were not allowed up there — so make sure to read your lease or talk with your landlord about the rules.

-Our agreement was that as long as we’re not throwing parties up there, he was ok with us being up there.
+Our agreement was that as long as we were not throwing parties up there, he was ok with us being up there.
 It had a super cool view of Manhattan, like a secret perk!

 Watch out for bug traps